ruihong123/TimberSaw/README.md

 cmake -DWITH_GFLAGS=1 -DCMAKE_BUILD_TYPE=Release .. && make Server db_bench dLSM
 ```
 ### How to run
-Config the connection.conf under the main directory.
-The first line contains the compute nodes' IP addresses, and the second line contains the memory nodes' IP addresses.
+First, you should config the connection.conf under the main directory.
+The first line of that file represents the compute nodes' IP addresses, and the second line represents the memory nodes' IP addresses.
 * Memory node side:
 ```bash
 ./Server TCPIPPORT MEMORYSIZE NODEID